William Powell (gridiron football)

-William O. Powell II (born March 9, 1988) is a Canadian football running back for the Ottawa Redblacks of the Canadian Football League (CFL).
-He has also been a member of the Saskatchewan Roughriders, Arizona Cardinals, Philadelphia Eagles, Houston Texans and Detroit Lions.
+William O. Powell II (born March 9, 1988) is an American former professional football running back.
+He has been a member of the Arizona Cardinals, Philadelphia Eagles, Houston Texans, Detroit Lions, Ottawa Redblacks, and Saskatchewan Roughriders.

-Early years
+Early life

 William O. Powell II was born in Houston, Texas March 9, 1988.
 When Powell was about a year old, he and his family relocated to Dallas, TX.
 Powell is a 2006 Graduate of Duncanville High School in Duncanville, Texas.
 Powell is the son of the late Darla S. Powell.
 He is the middle child between two sisters, Brittanye and Jasmyn.

 College career

 He played College football at Navarro Junior College, and then at Kansas State.

 He was never a starter in college, but earned the starting role in 2008 his final year at Navarro, where he led the team in Rushing Yards (937), Touchdowns (8), Carries(139) and Yards Per Carry Average (6.7).
 He then went on to Kansas State, where he began as a special teams player.
 He then proceeded to become 2nd on the depth chart behind Daniel Thomas during his 2nd year at Kansas State.
 He also was given the role of kickoff returner, where he led the nation in Kickoff Return Average (34.5).
 His season was cut short, however, when he suffered a season ending toe injury against Texas Longhorns.
 This injury occurred after his 4th and final Collegiate Rushing Touchdown.